mementum/backtrader.blog/docs/posts/2015-07-23-multicore-optimization/multicore-optimization.rst

    Some extra corrections for multicore have been pushed as release 1.0.10.88 to have more "unpickable" things made pickable.
 Indicators tests have shown no problems so far.

-Making use of all available cores was something I had in mind for ``backtrader`` but never got done.
-Support of natural operations, removal of array notation, inclusion of new indicators and bla, bla, bla.

-In reality I am not a great fan of **optimization** and consequently neither a great fan of utilizing all cores for it.
-A good idea, imho, is worth a million optimizations.

 But someone in the BigMikeTrading forum asked about what this platform had to offer in comparison to others and I mentioned some of the features including